MailTape/MailTape-v1/_posts/2014-11-30-Fellini-Felin.md

 track5_link: "https://soundcloud.com/freshselects/low-leaf-slaveless-master"
 ---

 <p id="introduction">This morning, discover [Fellini Félin](https://soundcloud.com/fellinifelin "Fellini Félin's SoundCloud").
 Everything started in the Fellini’s Club in Barcelona.
 We were in the 2000 and Sébastien Coutureau, together with a bunch of friends, decided to create his first band : Fellini.
-Twelve years later, after , Sébastien decided to start a solo project.
+Ten years later, after the band had split up, Sébastien decided to start a solo project.
 Fellini Félin was born. </p>

-# A New Post
+# Blended genre make great vibes

-His first EP, Wissds, has been released on Délicieuse Records.
-Sébastien  by disco, house and Afrobeat, His music is by modern production such as Kitsuné or DFA Records.
-Within on month only, their track On the Way Home has already reached 120'000 plays.
+His first EP, Wisteria, has recently been released on Délicieuse Records.
+Sébastien uses diffrent inspirations to create his own music such as disco, house and Afrobeat.
+His tracks are influenced by modern productions.
+Among them we can quote Kitsuné or DFA Records.
+Within a month only, his brilliant track "On the Way Home" had reached 120'000 plays on SoundCloud.
 Hope you'll enjoy his selection.

 # Fellini Félin's morning inspiration